TempoDev/Cave-Breaker/README.md

 Cave breaker is a mobile game parodying match 3 games created with godot for the EPITECH hub's projects.

-The Game is divided into two big parts :
+The Game is divided into two big parts : The Board and the levels.

+### The Board